ibm-cloud-docs/pattern-vpc-security/governance-risk-and-compliance-domain.md

 {: #config-governance}

 - {{site.data.keyword.compliance_long}}: Customers have the option of choosing the resources and configurations that they want to scan for status and parameters.
-- Palo Alto Prisma Cloud: This solution from IBM cybersecurity services provides configuration governance in multi-cloud situations.
+- Palo Alto Prisma Cloud: This solution from IBM Cybersecurity Services provides configuration governance in multi-cloud situations.
 - Manual configuration management: Customers might possibly track configurations manually, say through spreadsheets and the like, but this method is tedious and prone to errors.
 This might be a possibility with noncritical workloads in a private access situation.
-- Palo Alto Prisma Cloud: This solution from IBM cybersecurity services provides configuration governance in multi-cloud situations.
+- Palo Alto Prisma Cloud: This solution from IBM Cybersecurity Services provides configuration governance in multi-cloud situations.
 - Manual configuration management: Customers might possibly track configurations manually, say through spreadsheets and the like, but this method is tedious and prone to errors.
 This might be a possibility with noncritical workloads in a private access situation.
 - No configuration governance: This option is not recommended even in private or noncritical situations.
 Vulnerabilities might be opened up where there is security configuration “drift” from personnel making inadvertent changes and customers would be unable to locate possible problems without significant inspection.